 It’s always handy to have these cornstarch substitutes on hand.

 After all, the last thing you want is to run out right in the middle of cooking.
-How are you going to thicken that sauce without it?
+How are you going to thicken that stew without it?

 The good news is that there are plenty of alternatives to cornstarch, and most are readily available.